R0NIN-6/Ravenshield_EliteCT/Assets/Markdown/Debugging.md

 4. Before any replacing takes place, use this search string or your own and confirm it is finding every line you need by selecting **Find All in Current Document** in the search window.
 This will output every line that matches in a very convenient pane at the bottom.

 ## Find and Replace

+This was something I did prior to discovering the ClientMessage overload method, I strongly suggest going that route and not doing a mass "find and replace" operation in your code.

 ## Reverse the Process